very-good-science/data-ethics-club/how-to-guide/meeting-todo-list.md

-# Organisers To Do List
+# Organisers to do list for each meeting

 Tasks to complete before and after each meeting.